hclhkbu/dlbench/tools/Readme.md

 ```
 0:-:2.32620807,1:-:2.49505453,2:-:2.30122152,3:-:2.30028142
 ```
-- 4. All tests in common/testbm.sh should be passed before make it into use
+- 4. All tests in common/testbm.sh should be passed before put it into use